 How to Store Pumpkin Seeds?

-As long as the pack is unopened, you can store it in the pantry or in the kitchen.
+As long as the pack is unopened, you can store them in the pantry or in the kitchen.
 Pick a spot that’s cool, dry, and away from sunlight and sources of heat.

 Once you open the package, there are a few things to remember.